 - You need to earn a sufficient number of work credits.
 The number of work credits you require depends on your age and how you became disabled.
 The general rule states that you should have earned at least 20 credits in the ten years prior to becoming disabled and if the total credits you’ve earned comes up to 40 or more.

-- If your age is 24 or under at the time of disability, the criteria is earning at least six work credits during a three-year period before the disability takes place.
+- If your age is 24 or under at the time of disability, the criteria are earning at least six work credits during a three-year period before the disability takes place.
 If you’re aged between 24 and 31, your work credits should be equivalent to half the time between the age of 21 and the time you develop your disability.

 - If you’re found engaged in the substantial gainful activity (SGA), you won’t be eligible for SSDI.
 This implies that if the SSA finds you earning a decent, regular paycheck, it means you’re not disabled enough to not work, and hence ineligible for SSDI.